About the Court

 The Court sits in all capital cities and selected major regional centres, and circuits to a number of regional locations.
 The Court is a federal court of record and a court of law and equity.

 There were eight appointments in 2018–19.
 See page 22 for more information.

 The provisions of the Act enable the Court to operate as informally as possible in the exercise of judicial power, use streamlined procedures and make use of a range of dispute resolution processes to resolve matters without judicial decisions.

 The purpose of the Federal Circuit Court is to provide a simple and accessible alternative to litigation in the Family Court of Australia (Family Court) and the Federal Court of Australia (Federal Court) and to provide efficient and effective registry services to assist the respective courts to achieve their stated purpose.

 The jurisdiction of the Federal Circuit Court includes family law and child support and the following areas of general federal law: administrative law, admiralty law, bankruptcy, consumer law (formerly trade practices), human rights, industrial, intellectual property, migration and privacy.
 The Federal Circuit Court shares these jurisdictions with the Family Court (in respect of family law and child support) and the Federal Court (in respect of general federal law).

 The Federal Circuit Court exercises all aspects of jurisdiction in the Family Law Act 1975 with the exception of adoption and applications for nullity or validity of marriage.
 The Court has the same jurisdiction as the Family Court in relation to child support.

 - property disputes (including de facto jurisdiction)

-- all parenting orders, including those providing for where a child lives, who a child spends time and communicates with, and maintenance or specific issues
+- all parenting orders, including those providing for where a child lives, with whom a child spends time and communicates, and maintenance or specific issues

 - enforcement of orders made by either the Federal Circuit Court or the Family Court